 Hi!
 I’m Felicia.
 Welcome to No More Know More.

 I’m not sure how you got here – that’s a modern miracle in my books considering all that compete for our attention – but that’s less important to me than making sure you feel at home while you visit.
 I want you to feel comfortable around here.
-I want you to enjoy your time, and I want you to leave encouraged, rested and refreshed.
+I want you to enjoy your time, and I hope you leave encouraged, rested and refreshed.

 Do not lose yourself here.